skmorgane/biodiversity-course/questions/metacommunity.md

 title: Metacommunity Questions
 ---

-*    We’ve spent a lot of the semester focused on community-scale biodiversity patterns and the mechanisms thought to generate them.
+*    We’ve spent a lot of the semester focused on biodiversity patterns and the mechanisms thought to generate them.
 What scale have we predominately been focusing on?
 *    What mechanisms have we predominately been focused on as generating biodiversity patterns?
 *    What mechanism is this paper arguing we should add to that list?
 *    What is a metacommunity?